shmuel-hakkoo/algocoin/docs/STRATEGY.md

+- for each indicator, fundamental, etc.. create a study of : correlation & lead/lag indicator

 - add more lead leg indicators
 - add a 'movimento de lado' filter, so we know that 80% of the time we are out